DUNE/ndlar_flow/README.md

 particular, this dataset provides a ``'start'`` and ``'stop'`` index for each item::

-    # get the bounds for where the first charge event references exist within the ref dataset
+    # get the bounds for where the first charge event references exist within
+    # the ref dataset
     sel = 0
     region = f['charge/events/ref/light/events/ref_region'][sel]

+    # the first index in ref that is associated with charge event 0
+    print(region['start'])
-    print(region['start']) # the first index in ref that is associated with charge event 0 print(region['stop'])  # the last index + 1 in ref that is associated with charge event 0
+    # the last index + 1 in ref that is associated with charge event 0
+    print(region['stop'])

     # gets all references that *might* be associated with charge event 0
     ref = f['charge/events/ref/light/events/ref'][region['start']:region['stop']]